pcotret/litex-wiki/Use-Host-Bridge-to-control-debug-a-SoC.md

 litex_server --uart --uart-port=/dev/ttyUSBX
 ```

+# Add a Ethernet bridge to your SoC:
+FIXME: TODO

+# Add a PCIe bridge to your SoC:
+FIXME: TODO

+# Create scripts to communicate from the Host PC with the bridge:

 You can now easily create scripts to read/write from/to the main bus of your SoC:
 ```python3
 #!/usr/bin/env python3